lukec00per/after-tax-return-calculator/README.md

 ## Installation

-To run this application locally, follow these steps:
+Follow these steps to run the application locally:

 1. **Clone the repository**: